Investment Opportunities in Brazil

 These seismic and geological evaluations have revealed significant similarities between deep-water structures in the basin and the accumulations recently discovered in Guyana.
 The basin is characterized by the presence of sandstone turbidite reservoirs from the Cretaceous period, possibly charged by marine source rocks.
 This indicates the promising potential for hydrocarbon exploration and production in the basin.

-There are 47 blocks available in the Open Acreage in this basin.
-Also, there is an additional stock of 157 blocks for future inclusion in the Open Acreage.
+There is a stock of 157 blocks in this basin for future inclusion in the Open Acreage. - Ceará Basin

 The Ceará Basin originated from the separation of the paleocontinent Gondwana during the Early Cretaceous period.
 Its tectono-sedimentary evolution began in the Eo-Aptian stage, and its sedimentary fill can be divided into three main sequences: Rift, Post-Rift, and Drift.